 Here is a comprehensive guide about the most common dental emergencies you might have to deal with.

-The category of immediate dental emergency compiles cases that need fast action.
+The category of immediate dental emergency compiles a wide range cases that need fast action.
 This usually means you have about an hour.

 Immediate emergencies often involve intense pain.
 There are a few things you can do from home.
 But this may not be enough.

-You should seek medical help as soon as possible.
+A large majority of dental emergencies are due to tooth decay, periodontitis, and infection.
+You should seek 24 hour emergency dental care as soon as possible.
 Not acting might mean losing a tooth, serious damage to your health, or even danger to your life.

 Knocked out tooth

-A tooth that completely falls out of the socket is usually caused by an impact such as a fall or other traumatic injury.
-If you act quickly, the tooth may be reimplanted and kept alive.
+A tooth that completely falls out of the socket is usually caused by an impact such as a fall or other traumatic injuries, like sports injury.
+If you act quickly and seek emergency dentist appointment, the tooth may be reimplanted and kept alive.